A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Introduction

 \section{Introduction}

-Boundary value problems and interface problems of elliptic partial differential equations (PDEs) draw much attention due to their wide scientific and industrial applications, such as viscous incompressible flow \cite{quartapelle1993numerical, chorin1968numerical, CALHOUN2002231,RUSSELL2003177}, heat transfer \cite{bergman2011introduction, patankar2018numerical}, biomolecular electrostatics \cite{Davis1990, Honig1995}, electromagnetics \cite{rothwell2018electromagnetics, bondeson2012computational}, and many others.
+Boundary value problems and interface problems of elliptic partial differential equations (PDEs) attract much attention due to their wide scientific and industrial applications, such as viscous incompressible flow \cite{quartapelle1993numerical, chorin1968numerical, CALHOUN2002231,RUSSELL2003177}, heat transfer \cite{bergman2011introduction, patankar2018numerical}, biomolecular electrostatics \cite{Davis1990, Honig1995}, electromagnetics \cite{rothwell2018electromagnetics, bondeson2012computational}, and many others.
 In practical situations, domain boundaries and material interfaces are complex and even move with time, making it challenging to design accurate and efficient numerical methods for these problems.

-Body-fitted discretization approaches, such as finite element methods \cite{Babuska1970, Guyomarch2009, Bramble1996, Wang2004}, approximate the computational domain with an unstructured mesh, which conforms with the geometry of boundaries and interfaces to achieve high-order accuracy.
-However, it is always difficult and time-consuming to generate high-quality body-fitted meshes for complex geometries, especially when the boundary or interface has a substantial motion with time evolution.
-In addition, the linear systems generated from the discretization of the PDE on body-fitted meshes are less structured than that from a Cartesian grid, and fast solvers such as FFTs and geometric multigrid methods can not be applied.
+Body-fitted discretization approaches, such as finite element methods \cite{Babuska1970, Guyomarch2009, Bramble1996, Wang2004}, approximate the computational domain with an unstructured mesh, which conforms to the geometry of boundaries and interfaces to achieve high-order accuracy.
+However, it is always difficult and time-consuming to generate high-quality body-fitted meshes for complex geometries, especially when the boundary or interface moves substantially over time.
+In addition, the linear systems generated from the discretization of the PDE on body-fitted meshes are less structured than those from a Cartesian grid, and fast solvers such as FFTs and geometric multigrid methods cannot be applied.